JohnWCartmell/ERScript/html/change-16-Jul-2023.md

 ```
 2. Don't offer this in the case of a relationship whose src type equals destination type.

+3. Introduce new entity types or rename existing ones if the text strongly suggests new terminology.

+4. Where useful link to the entity modelling book.

+### Analysis
+1. In the entity modelling book I contrast core from constructed.
+Consider instead a contrast between primitive and inferred.
+Consider primitive (relationship) ::= composition | reference | dependency.
+Consider renaming `constructed_relationship` to be `inferred_relationship`.
+Would want to change entity modelling book likewise.

 ### Proposal
 1. General improvements to text improve the pop ups as follows: